Miguel2604/Miguel2604/README.md

-# 👋 Howdy, fellow code wranglers!
+# 👋 Hello Everyone!

-## I'm Miguel Kerdie B. Kalaw
+## I'm Miguel Kerdie B. Kalaw 👨‍💻

 A Computer Science student at Pamantasan ng Lungsod ng Maynila, currently trying to convince my computer that I *do* know what I'm doing.